+Orlando/Orange County

+Convention & Visitors Bureau

+VISAS

+Citizens of Great Britain, New Zealand, Australia, and of many EU countries do not need a visa to enter the US. providing they have a return ticket and their stay does not exceed 90 days.
+However. they must apply for entry online via the Electronic System for Authorization (ESTA) before travel (https:// esta.cbp.dhs.gov).
+Travelers are advised to register well in advance of their departure date.
+Canadians need to show a valid passport.
+Other citizens must apply for a non-immigrant visa from a US consulate.

+TOURIST INFORMATION

-Orlando/Orange County Convention & Visitors Bureau TOURIST INFORMATION Some of the information booths at tourist and shopping areas in Orlando are really time-share dealers offering "half-price tickets" to theme parks in exchange for several bone-wearying hours of sales pitch.
-But there are genuinely helpful Orlando Tourist Center booths located downtown, on International Drive, and in many larger hotel lobbies.
+Some of the information booths at tourist and shopping areas are really time-share dealers offering "half-price tickets" to theme parks in exchange for several hours of sales pitch.
+But there are genuinely helpful Orlando Tourist Center booths located downtown, on International Drive, and in larger hotels.

 Downtown's Orlando City Hall tourist office and the official Information Booth at Orlando International Airport are of particular help for brochures and discount coupons.
 Both these centers are open daily from 7am to 11pm.
 Concierge services are available at most hotels, and the customer service centers at the theme parks are an amiable information source.
-The Official Accommodations Guide to Orlando, including a vacation planning kit, is available from the Orlando/ Orange County Convention & Visitors Bureau.
+The Official Accommodations Guide to Orlando, including a vacation planning kit, is available from the Orlando/ Orange County Convention

+& Visitors Bureau.
 Tourists can also call the Florida State Tourism Board's toll-free number to order a visitor's guide to the state.
 The guest services at both Walt Disney World and Universal Studios are also extremely helpful.
-Interested callers can ask for vacation guides, which are mailed to them free of charge.
-Both the daily Orlando Sentinel and the "alternative" Orlando Weekly newspapers publish calendar sections that apprise visitors of events in the area, which are duplicated on their websites.
-The Sentinel also hosts a new, hip online service called Orlando hotel prices run high, while late winter and early fall bring heavy discounts, shorter lines, and readily available rooms.
-But there is much more to Orlando than just the theme parks.
-Central Florida is ranked as one of the best ecotourism destinations in the world, with miles of freshwater lakes, the magnificent St. Johns River, and pristine wildlife sanctuaries spreading to the East Coast.
-The warm weather also promises a range of sporting activities, such as swimming, horseback riding, para-sailing, waterskiing, and golf.
-It is impossible to take in everything that Central Florida has to offer in one or even two weeks.
-CityBeat as a guide to trendy happenings in town.
-The monthly Orlando Magazine offers free advice on restaurants and cultural happenings.
-Free magazines, available at many coffee shops, bars, and restaurants, include Industry, Watermark, and Axis; these are a quick, easy way of keeping abreast of most events.
-Discount booklets, attraction guides, and hotel information pamphlets are easily available at popular chain restaurants such as Shonev's.
-Cracker Barrel, and IHOP.
-ADMISSION CHARGES Most museums, parks, and other attractions charge an admission fee.
-This can vary enormously, from \$2 at
+Interested callers can ask for vacation guides, which are mailed to them free of charge

+Both the daily Orlando

+Sentinel and the "alternative"

+Orlando Weekly newspapers

+publish calendar sections of

+events in the area, which are

+duplicated on their websites.

+The Sentinel also hosts an

+online service called Orlando

+CityBeat as a guide to happenings in town.
+The monthly

+Orlando Magazine offers free

+advice on restaurants and cultural happenings.
+Free